 YOU are the topic of your essay.

 You can use this year’s Common App prompts for inspiration, but this shouldn’t feel like a school paper where you need to address the prompt.
 Make sure you’re showing colleges who you really are, not responding in a way you *think* colleges want to hear.
-Here’s the list of this year’s essay topics (including the new “gratitude prompt”), but make sure you scroll to the end, and you’ll see you can write about anything you want!
+Here’s the list of this year’s essay topics, but make sure you scroll to the end, and you’ll see you can write about anything you want!

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.